Rahman123/lightning-inspector-doc/README.md

 ***

-The Lightning Components Inspector allows you to view and navigate the component tree for a component, inspect attributes of components, and investigate the component performance.
+The Salesforce Lightning Inspector allows you to view and navigate the component tree for a component, inspect attributes of components, and investigate the component performance.

 This documentation was for the early-access version of the Lightning Components Inspector (now rebranded as the Salesforce Lightning Inspector).
 This repo is no longer active.
 The official doc is now available in the [Lightning Components Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/inspector_intro.htm).